LeiRoF/Sextractor-driven-by-Machine-Learning/docs/Diary.md

 # 📜 Diary

 > This page contain the diary of the project.
 I updated it when I did something interesting or when I had a problem.
-However, I did my best to keep it as complete as possible but as it was the first time I did that, it was not a reflex so there is some missing parts.
+However, I did my best to keep it as complete as possible but as it was the first time I did that, it was not a reflex so it is not fully complete.

 ## Before